gokzdev/gokz-studyhub-sem5/Programming-with-Large-Datasets-Laboratory/README.md

-# 💻 Programming with Large Datasets Laboratory
+# 🗄️ Programming with Large Datasets

-Welcome to the **Programming with Large Datasets Laboratory** section of GOKZ StudyHub.
+Welcome to the **Programming with Large Datasets** section of GOKZ StudyHub.

 ## 📂 Available Resources

-- 🧪 Lab Manual
+- 📦 Complete Study Materials (ZIP)
+- 📄 PDF Notes
 - 💻 Programs
+- 📚 Question Banks
-- 📷 Outputs
+- 📝 Assignments
-- 📄 Additional Resources
+- 🔗 Drive Links

 ---

+## 📥 Download

+📦 **Programming with Large Datasets.zip**

+> **Note:** GitHub cannot preview large ZIP files.
+Click the ZIP file in this folder and then click **Download** to get all study materials.

+---

 ## 📌 Status

-🟡 Coming Soon
+🟢 Available

 ---